vasilii-kovalev/configs/README.md

-# Useful configs
+# Configs

-One repository for all configs:
+The umbrella repository for all configs, used in web development.

 * [EditorConfig](#editorconfig)
 * [Prettier](#prettier)